Home Care Questions & Answers

 How Do I Start Home Care Services With Visiting Angels?

-Contact your nearest home care office or call 800-365-4189 with you senior home care questions.
-We will have our staff come to your home and conduct a free, no obligation home care assessment.
-We will then, at your direction, identify caregivers who have the skills, personality and availability to assist you.
-You will then be able to meet the caregiver, and if you approve, they will begin working for you.
+Visiting Angels will identify caregivers with the skills, personality, and availability to assist your loved one.
+You will then be able to meet the caregiver, and if you and your loved one approve, they will begin working for you.

 What If I Would Like To Select A New Caregiver?

 Visiting Angels believes successful home care starts with finding the right caregiver.
 Through the Select Your Caregiver program, a care coordinator will get to know your loved one and provide a personalized recommendation to match them with the right caregiver successfully.